King’s College London is committed to providing a safe environment for all students and staff whilst studying and working at King’s College London.

-Important to know: Depending on your situation, we may deem it most appropriate to engage with another service which may be an external service, such as emergency services, community mental health services or specialist support services within local authorities.
+Important to know: Depending on your situation, we may need to engage with another service, such as the emergency services, community mental health services or specialist support services within local authorities.

-To enable our staff to support you, we have internal guidance to support staff with safeguarding our students.
+To enable us to support you, we have procedures in place to help staff safeguard our students.

 To see this guidance, you can view:

 Are there any circumstances where information may be shared without my consent?